-Charles Mills is a Distinguished Professor of Philosophy at The Graduate Center City University of New York, as well as a critically acclaimed philosopher on race.
+Charles Mills was a Distinguished Professor of Philosophy at The Graduate Center City University of New York, as well as a critically acclaimed philosopher on race.
 He earned his B.Sc. in physics from the University of the West Indies and a Ph.D. from the University of Toronto.

 As the author of one of the most widely adopted texts on bigotry and human rights, Charles Mills is considered a foremost authority on social and political philosophy as they pertain to race.
 The aforementioned text, The Racial Contract, was awarded the Gustuvus Myers Outstanding Book Award.
 He has been a Fellow of the American Academy of Arts and Sciences since 2017.
 He is also the author of Blackness Visible: Essays on Philosophy and Race, From Class to Race: Essays in White Marxism and Black Radicalism, and Radical Theory, Caribbean Reality: Race, Class and Social Domination.
 His most recent book, Black Rights/White Wrongs: The Critique of Racial Liberalism, was published in 2017.

-Mills has published numerous articles on topics ranging from African American philosophy to Marxism.
+Mills published numerous articles on topics ranging from African American philosophy to Marxism.
 His most recent article, “The Racial Contract revisited: still unbroken after all these years,” was published in Politics, Groups, and Identities in 2015.
 Mills’ scholarly works have advanced our understanding of critical race theory.

 Featured in Top Influential Philosophers Today